tk382/tk382.github.io/_pages/cv.md

 Teaching
 ======
-I served as a course assistant in the following courses responsible for grading and answering the students' questions outside class.
+I served as a course assistant in the following courses and was for grading and answering the students' questions.
 For Stat 234, I served as the lead TA who was in charge of overall organization of the course.
 * Stat 331 Sample Survey (Autumn 2016, Autumn 2017, Autumn 2018)
 * Stat 234 Statistical Models and Methods I (Spring 2016, Spring 2017)
 * Stat 226 Analysis of Categorical Data (Winter 2017)